flexera-public/policy_templates/cost/aws/unused_rds/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
-- *Exclusion Tag Key* - A RDS tag to exclude from the instance list.
-Example: mytag:value
+- *Exclusion Tag Key:Value* - AWS tag key to ignore instances.
+Format: Key:Value

+## Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report
+- decommissions AWS RDS instances after approval.

+## Prerequisites

+This policy requires the AWS IAM User Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.

+The credential must contain the value *AWS* in the Provider field.
+Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

+## Required Permissions

-### Cloud Management Required Permissions/AWS Required Permissions
+### Required RightScale Roles

-- Cloud Management - The `credential_viewer`,`observer` roles
-- Cloud Management - The `policy_designer`, `policy_manager` & `policy_publisher` roles
-- AWS - The `CloudWatchReadOnlyAccess` AWS IAM Policy
+- policy_designer
+- policy_manager
+- policy_publisher
+- credential_viewer
+- observer

 ### AWS Required Permissions